AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_ios.md

 	> **Note:** The drop-down list shows all certificates installed on the machine.
 If you don't see anything there, and have to enter the value manually, chances are that you don't have the certificate installed on your machine.
 This may cause the packaging process to fail.</dd>

 	<dt>Mobile Provision</dt>
-	<dd>*[Required]* Point to the the mobile provision file associated with your signing certificate.
+	<dd>*[Required]* Point to the mobile provision file associated with your signing certificate.
 You can download this from your [Apple Developer Center](http://developer.apple.com) page.
 	<br>

 	> **Note:** If you're not using an Enterprise provision profile (which lets you install on any device), make sure that you have added the devices you plan to use for testing to this provision profile.
 If you used Xcode to develop on this device previously, it is automatically added.</dd>